 The details will show the date of the benchmark, the game benchmarked, the total number of frames rendered along with how much time was the game benchmarked.

 Under it, you will find the Average, Minimum, and Maximum framerate and also 1% and 0.1% low framerates.

 MSI Afterburner Screen Capture

 You can also take a screenshot of any instance of your game using MSI Afterburner.
-This comes handy when you have a non-Steam game and can’t take screenshots using F12.
+This comes in handy when you have a non-Steam game and can’t take screenshots using F12.

-Go to the Settings and head to Screen Capture tab and assign a global hotkey to take screenshots.
+Go to the Settings and head to the Screen Capture tab and assign a global hotkey to take screenshots.